5 Essential (and Easy!) Makeup Tips for Sensitive Skin - Iremia Skincare

 Why is skincare important for makeup?

 Especially for sensitive skin, skincare is always the top priority to get the most confidence and glow from your makeup routine.
-With skincare, you are creating the type of base that your makeup will sit on top of and interact with, which means thatprepping your skin is one of the top things that will determine how you look— and feel— while wearing makeup.
+With skincare, you are creating the type of base that your makeup will sit on top of and interact with, which means thatprepping your skin is one of the top things that will determine how you look and feel while wearing makeup.

 “Skincare is the buffer that you put your makeup on top of,” says Velve.
 Applying skincare before you put on makeup creates separation between your skin and the makeup, and for sensitive skin,what is between the layers is important.
 You’ve spent time curating your skincare routine, discovering which products are the most supportive of your skin needs.
 These products can continue to provide healing and soothing benefits underneath your makeup, while makeup can work to adjust the visual effects.